maferjramirez/liferay-portal/modules/test/poshi/poshi-properties.markdown

 ### report.type

-Sets type of report to generate.
-The only supported type currently is `usage`.
+Sets the type of report to generate.
+Available report types are `test-properties` and `usage`.
+* `test-properties`: This generates a CSV file of tests and their properties specified in `test.csv.report.property.names`.
+* `usage`: This generates an HTML file showing usages of all macros in a project.

 ### save.screenshot